Balancing the Masculine and Feminine

 We have an imbalance between the masculine and feminine, which is reflected in how we experience our inner worlds, how we behave and in our society as a whole.
 We need to recognise the ways in which we contribute to this dynamic so that we can build a fairer more balanced society, that will be better for everyone.

-Wisdom arises from love and understanding.
+Wisdom and spaciousness arises from love and understanding.
 Both of these have a masculine component and a feminine component.
 We all hold both the masculine and the feminine within us.

 When we talk about understanding, the masculine element is giving meaning to something and the feminine component is receiving the meaning of something.